BES2016Workshop/reproduciblecodeR/README.md

 In this session, we are going to go through the basics of writing reproducible code in R, using an RMarkdown document.

-The material is self-paced and includes a worked-example.
+The material is self-paced and includes an example analysis.
 It is suggested that you work through the sections in order.

-## Version control with git and github

 * [Setting up an R project](./r_project.md) - Create a self contained project in RStudio
 * [Creating an RMarkdown notebook](./r_markdown.md) - Create a notebook to have all analyses and notes in one place